 GIFT APPRECIATED STOCK.
 If you have appreciated stock you have held for more than one year and plan to make significant charitable contributions, keep your cash and donate the stock instead.
-You will avoid paying tax on the appreciation and can deduct the donated property's full value.
+You will avoid paying tax on the appreciation and can generally deduct the donated property's full value.
 If you want to maintain a position in the donated securities, you can immediately buy back a like number of shares.
 On the other hand, if the stock is now worth less than when you acquired it, sell the stock, deduct the loss, and then give the cash to the charity.
 Also, if you sell the stock at a loss, you cannot immediately repurchase it, as this will trigger the wash sale rules.
 This means your loss will not be deductible but will be added to the basis in the new shares.

 MAXIMIZE THE BENEFIT OF THE STANDARD DEDUCTION.
-For 2023, the standard deduction is \$27,700 for married filing joint, \$13,850 for single, and \$20,800 for head of household.
+For 2024, the standard deduction is \$29,200 for married filing joint, \$14,600 for single, and \$21,900 for head of household.
 If your total itemized deductions are typically close to these amounts, you may be able to maximize the benefit of your deductions by bunching deductions every other year.
 This allows you to time your itemized deductions to be high in one year and low in the next.
 You claim actual expenses in the year they are bunched and take the standard deduction in the intervening years.
-For instance, you might consider moving charitable donations or state tax payments you usually would make in 2024 to 2023.
-However, be careful with the timing of state and local tax payments as the maximum amount you can deduct for state and local taxes is now \$10,000 per year (\$5,000 if married filing separate).
+For instance, you might consider moving charitable donations or state tax payments you usually would make in 2025 to 2024.
+However, be careful with the timing of state and local tax payments as the maximum amount you can deduct for state and local taxes is \$10,000 per year (\$5,000 if married filing separate).

 CONTRIBUTE TO A 529 PLAN.
 Contributions to an Indiana 529 Plan can provide a 20% state tax credit (maximum credit of \$1,500) for Indiana taxpayers.
 Contributions to an Indiana 529 Plan must be designated for K-12 tuition or higher education expenses.
-Specific to K-12 tuition paid with 529 Plan funds, distributions are limited to \$10,000 per beneficiary, and the tuition must be for attendance at an in-state school.
+Specific to K-12 tuition paid with 529 Plan funds, distributions are limited to \$10,000 per beneficiary per taxable year, and the tuition must be for attendance at an in-state school.
 Many other states offer deductions or credits for contributions to that state's 529 Plan.
-Contributions must be made on or before December 31.
+Due to a recent legislative change, Indiana 529 Plan contributions for 2024 must be made on or before April 15, 2025.

-YEAR-END MOVES FOR SENIORS AGE 70 1⁄2 PLUS
+YEAR-END MOVES FOR SENIORS AGED 70 1⁄2 PLUS

 MAKE CHARITABLE DONATIONS DIRECTLY FROM YOUR IRA.
-You can make cash donations totaling up to \$100,000 per individual IRA owner per year to IRS-approved charities directly from your IRA (\$200,000 per year maximum on a joint return if both spouses make Qualified Charitable Distributions [QCDs] of \$100,000).
+You can make cash donations totaling up to \$105,000 per individual IRA owner per year to IRS-approved charities directly from your IRA (\$210,000 per year maximum on a joint return if both spouses make Qualified Charitable Distributions [QCDs] of \$105,000).
 QCDs are not treated as taxable distributions, and you receive no itemized deduction for the contribution.
 QCDs have many potential tax benefits, such as reducing your Adjusted Gross Income (which may decrease the phase-out of other tax benefits and reduce the amount of your Social Security benefits that are taxable), receiving a state tax benefit where you otherwise would not, and effectively allowing you to deduct charitable contributions and claim the standard deduction on the same return.
 If you decide to make a QCD, transfer the funds directly from your IRA to the charity.